tlevine/www.thomaslevine.com/content/!/socrata-metrics-api/index.md

 * [data.seattle.gov](https://data.seattle.gov/analytics)
 * [data.montgomerycountymd.gov](https://data.montgomerycountymd.gov/analytics)

-The site analytics page gets its data from a web API for site metrics, and that API becomes available to the public when the site analytics page is made available to the public.
+The site analytics page gets its data from the site metrics API, and that API becomes available to the public when the site analytics page is made available to the public.